Coronavirus And Parenting: What You Need To Know Now

 Q. This health crisis can be scary.
 How should we talk about it with kids?

-Keep it simple, age-appropriate, and fact-based.
+Keep it simple, age-appropriate and fact-based.
 For example, don't tell your child they won't get COVID-19; you don't know that.
 Instead, the CDC suggests telling children that, from what doctors have seen so far, most kids aren't getting very sick.
 In fact, most people who've gotten COVID-19 haven't gotten very sick.
 Only a small group have had serious problems.
 And, channeling the great Mr. Rogers: Look for the Helpers.
 Assure your kids, if they (or someone they love) do get sick, the world is full of grown-ups who will help.
 And be sure to check out this incredible comic by our colleague, Malaka Gharib.
 She made it specifically for kids who may be scared or confused about coronavirus.

-Q. With racist incidents towards Asians and Asian-Americans, is this a teaching moment for social justice?
+Q. With racist incidents toward Asians and Asian Americans, is this a teaching moment for social justice?

 Not a parent but a former educator: how do we talk with kids about the #coronavirus without scaring them?
 And with racist incidents towards Asians and Asian-Americans, is this a teaching moment for social justice?
 How do we talk to kids who are being bullied, or are bullying?— Noelle E. C. Evans (@the_noelleevans) March 11, 2020

 Absolutely.
 We must remind the children in our lives that viruses can make anyone sick, regardless of a person's race or ethnicity.
 No matter where scientists first documented COVID-19, this outbreak isn't anyone's fault.
 Similarly, just because someone looks different or talks differently, doesn't mean they are at a higher risk of getting the coronavirus or spreading it.
-And let children know that, if they hear language in school or on the playground that suggests otherwise, they should be sure to let you know.
+And let children know that if they hear language in school or on the playground that suggests otherwise, they should be sure to let you know.

 Q. Why is/isn't my school being closed?